The Burglars

-Le Casse (US title: The Burglars) is a 1971 French-Italian neo noir crime film directed by director Henri Verneuil and starring Jean-Paul Belmondo and Omar Sharif.
+The Burglars (French: Le casse) is a 1971 French-Italian neo noir crime film directed by director Henri Verneuil and starring Jean-Paul Belmondo and Omar Sharif.
 It is based on the 1953 novel by David Goodis and revolves around a team of four burglars chased by a corrupt policeman in Athens.
 It's a remake of the 1957 film The Burglar with Jayne Mansfield.

-The movie is known for its spectacular car chase and Belmondo's incredible fall from a construction truck down a steep, rocky hillside.
+The movie is known for its car chase by Rémy Julienne's crew through the streets of Athens, and Belmondo's rolling fall from a construction truck down a steep, rocky hillside.
 The movie was shot twice, once in French and once in English, by the same cast.

 Plot

-In Athens, Azad (Jean-Paul Belmondo), Ralph (Robert Hossein) and 2 other accomplices, Renzi and Helen, steal a suitcase of emeralds from a rich Greek citizen, M.Tasco, when the latter is away on vacation.

-The thieves break into the house, manage to open the safe, and escape with the jewels.
-A police detective, Abel Zacharia (Omar Sharif), spots the burglars’ car in front of the house.
-Azad chats with the detective telling a cover story of being a salesman with engine trouble.
-Zacharia leaves and Azad thinks he has gotten away with it.

-The thieves plan to leave the country immediately on a merchant ship.
-However when they arrive at the dock they discover the ship is undergoing repairs and will not be ready for five days.
-They hide the money, split up, and agree to wait out the delay.

-Zacharia reappears, having decided to find and keep the emeralds himself.
-Azad falls in love with Lena.

-Zacharia identifies the thieves and kills Renzi, seeing to it that Ralph seems guilty of the crime.

-Azad narrowly escapes the police with Lena, but he soon discovers that she is conspiring with Zacharia.